 The Nominating and Corporate Governance Committee has not adopted a formal policy with respect to diversity; however, the Board and the Nominating and Corporate Governance Committee believe that Board membership should reflect diversity in its broadest sense, including persons diverse in geography, gender, ethnicity, age, personal experiences, and backgrounds.
 The Board and the Nominating and Corporate Governance Committee assess the effectiveness of our commitment to Board diversity in connection with the annual nomination process as well as in new director searches.
-The company's five directors include two women, one person of color, and one member who openly identifies as LGBTQ.
+The company's seven Directors include three women, two people of color, and one member who openly identifies as LGBTQ+.